 Tip #1: Select Your Best Portfolio Images

-The key to putting together a strong online portfolio is being selective about the images you include.
-Showing that you're a jack-of-all-trades may be less effective than showcasing your distinct style.
+The key to putting together a strong online portfolio website is being selective about the images you include.
+Showing that you’re a jack-of-all-trades may be less effective than showcasing your distinct style.

 Your clients likely have an idea of the look they’re going for, and they’re most likely to choose the photographer that is best at creating it rather than one that showcases a mix of styles.

-You might find that you want to split your portfolio into several sections, which can make it easier for your potential clients to find exactly what they're looking for.
-For example, if you're a headshot photographer, you can have separate sections for corporate headshots and actor headshots.
+You might find that you want to split your portfolio into several sections, which can make it easier for your potential clients to find exactly what they’re looking for.
+For example, if you’re a portrait photographer, you can have separate sections for corporate headshots and actor headshots.

 If you don’t have suitable images yet, you can offer to shoot free gigs for friends and family as a way to build a collection of photos for your portfolio.
 You can also volunteer to shoot some images for businesses or events in order to build up your portfolio images.
 For example, if you’re a real estate photographer, you can reach out to a local real estate agency and see if there are any opportunities to do a photography session for them at one of their new listings.
 A complimentary photo shoot here and there when you’re just starting out is a great way to make relationships and build your portfolio.

 Tip #2: Choose a Good Photography Website Builder

 Now that you’ve selected those portfolio images, it’s a good idea to create a website that your clients can visit to view the portfolio, get in touch, and even collaborate with you.
 You might be wondering if this step is really that important.
 After all, most people spend hours each day on social media, so surely you can just attract new clients on Instagram, right?